BharathGDevadiga/bharath-VIVEQA/Day_29/Notes/README.md

 - Learned the working principle of a 24-hour Digital Clock.
 - Implemented a Digital Clock using Verilog HDL.
-- Generated a one-second timing pulse from a 24 MHz system clock.
+- Generated a one-second timing pulse from a 24 MHz clock.
 - Implemented hours minutes and seconds counters.
-- Interfaced the FPGA with the MAX7219 display driver using SPI.
+- Interfaced the FPGA with the MAX7219 using SPI.
-- Displayed time in HH:MM format on a four-digit seven-segment display.
+- Displayed time in HH:MM format.
-- Verified the design using a simulation testbench.
+- Verified the design using simulation.
-- Tested the design on an FPGA using the onboard MAX7219 display.
+- Tested the design on the FPGA.

----

-# Day 29 - Verilog Codes

-This folder contains the Verilog HDL programs for implementing a **24-Hour Digital Clock** using Verilog HDL on the FPGA board.

-## Files

-- `digital_clock.v`
-- `digital_clock_tb.v`
-- `digital_clock.xdc`

-## Description

-**digital_clock.v** contains the Verilog module for implementing a 24-hour Digital Clock.
-It generates a one-second timing pulse from the 24 MHz system clock maintains seconds minutes and hours counters converts the values into decimal digits and communicates with the MAX7219 display driver through SPI to display the current time in HH:MM format.

-**digital_clock_tb.v** contains the simulation testbench used to verify the Digital Clock.
-The testbench generates the 24 MHz input clock simulates the one-second timer verifies the counters and observes the SPI communication used to update the display.

-**digital_clock.xdc** contains the Xilinx Design Constraints (XDC) file that maps the 24 MHz system clock and the MAX7219 SPI interface signals (**DIN** **CLK** and **LOAD/CS**) to the appropriate FPGA pins.
-It also specifies the **LVCMOS33** I/O standard required for FPGA implementation.